singhaniasnigdha/Interactive-Lab-Hub/Lab 4/README.md

 <p align="center"><img src="https://github.com/singhaniasnigdha/Interactive-Lab-Hub/blob/Spring2021/Lab%204/imgs/morse.png" height="280" /></p>

+The device can translate Morse characters (composed of `.` and `-`) to english alphabet and arabic numerals, and vice versa.
+A button is used to denote the direction of translation.
+The following sections cover the deliverables for this lab, and the incremental development of the device.
 ### Part A. Capacitive Sensing

 At boot it measures the capacitance on each of the 12 contacts of the capacitive sensor.
 Whenever that capacitance changes it considers it a user touch.
 We attach conductive fabric, to 2 nodes of the capacitive touch to translate morse characters to english alphabet and arabic numerals.